 According to research conducted by the Federal Bureau of Investigation, the leading criminal arrests in Florida include theft, fraud, burglary, vandalism, drug crimes, assault or aggravated assault, and robbery.
 Criminal offenses have severe consequences, including prison sentences, probations, and hefty fines.
-If you’re arrested for any of the mentioned criminal offenses, it’s advisable to seek legal representation from an experienced criminal defense attorney.
+If you are arrested for any of the mentioned criminal offenses, it is advisable to seek legal representation from an experienced criminal defense attorney.

-Under Florida law, the term theft describes a variety of property crimes.
-The law denfines theft as the unlawful use or taking another person’s property.
-Theft may include crimes like larceny, stealing, conversion, and misappropriation.
+The law defines theft as the unlawful use or taking another person’s property.
 You can face theft charges if you knowingly take or use another person’s property to temporarily or permanently deprive the person of the property.
+Theft may include acts like larceny, stealing, conversion, and misappropriation.

 There are two categories of theft under Florida law; petty theft and grand theft.
 Whether the prosecutor charges you with petty theft or grand theft will depend on the value of the property obtained.
 After an arrest for theft crimes in Florida, you can use various legal defenses to fight the charges.
 Common legal defenses are a good faith belief of ownership of the property and consent.

 Florida law defines fraud as the purposeful or intentional falsification of information, false representation of facts, and perversion of the truth.
 You could be guilty of fraud if you conceal information that should not be concealed or when you lie on purpose.